|Table of contents|

 A / \ B C

-The game tree starts at A and if Black plays then the resulting position is shown on the left branch at B but if instead White plays, the resulting position is shown on the right branch at C. Note, we are only representing local positions, i.e. small parts of the board where there are still moves to be made.
+The game tree starts at A and if Black plays then the resulting position is shown on the left branch at B but if instead White plays, the resulting position is shown on the right branch at C. Note, we are only representing local positions, i.e. small regions of the board where there are still moves to be made.

 The game tree might be more complicated, as follows.